 - there is blood in your bowel movement or it is black and sticky like tar

 - unusual weight gain

 - skin rash or blisters with fever

-- swelling of the arms and legs, hands and feet
+- swelling of the arms, legs, hands, and feet

-These are not all the side effects with NSAID medicines.
-Talk to your healthcare provider or pharmacist for more information about NSAID medicines.
+These are not all the possible side effects of NSAIDs.
+For more information, ask your health care provider or pharmacist about NSAIDs.

-Other information about Non-Steroidal Anti-Inflammatory Drugs (NSAIDs)
+Other information about NSAIDs

 - Aspirin is an NSAID but it does not increase the chance of a heart attack.
 Aspirin can cause bleeding in the brain, stomach, and intestines.
 Aspirin can also cause ulcers in the stomach and intestines.

 - Some NSAIDs are sold in lower doses without a prescription (over-the-counter).
 Talk to your health care provider before using over-the-counter NSAIDs for more than 10 days.